 - Creating winning business presentations

-From bringing industry professionals in the classroom to field trips to local employers for presentations, these classes have brought the real world to the students and assisted them in making the transition from college to work.
+From bringing industry professionals in the classroom to field trips to local employers for presentations, these classes bring the real world to the students and assist them in making the transition from college to work.
 Career Services helps Robert Morris students and alumni navigate their industry’s expectations of bachelor-and master-level graduates.
 Students during junior and senior years are prepared to secure employment through systematic job searches, interviewing, networking with support from our Office of Career Services.
 Our Career Advisors have a wealth of practical experience and knowledge of career management to help students prepare to enter the professional market.
 We work closely with employers to stay abreast of their hiring needs so that our students will be armed with the skills and information necessary to be competitive candidates.